-Proposal Description* Describe the proposal for which you are requesting funding.
+Proposal Description* Describe the project or program for which you are requesting funding.
 Include goals, fully measurable objectives, activities, partnerships/collaborations, and a timeline.
 If you are an LAA or SSO, please include a statement that describes the services provided to your audience (including membership) and how those services are provided.
-2.1 Goals, Objectives & Activities
+2.1 Goals, Objectives & Activities*

 Goals: Broad statements that are usually general, abstract, issue oriented with realistic priorities.
 Goals are a long-term end to which programs and activities are developed and should reflect the organization’s mission statement.
 Goals can be listed in priority order and ranked.